fshost/node-dir/README.md

     });

-####subdirs( dir, callback )
+#### subdirs( dir, callback )
-asynchronously iterate the subdirectories of a directory and its subdirectories and pass an array of directory paths to a callback
+Asynchronously iterate the subdirectories of a directory and its subdirectories and pass an array of directory paths to a callback.

     dir.subdirs(__dirname, function(err, subdirs) {
         if (err) throw err;